tsgates/arch-wiki-markdown/wiki/Sshguard.md

 to drop packets coming from bad hosts:

     # iptables -N sshguard
-    # iptables -A INPUT -j sshguard
+    # iptables -A INPUT -p tcp --dport 22 -j sshguard
+    # iptables-save > /etc/iptables/iptables.rules

+If you use IPv6:

+    # ip6tables -N sshguard
+    # ip6tables -A INPUT -p tcp --dport 22 -j sshguard
+    # ip6tables-save > /etc/iptables/ip6tables.rules

+If you don't use IPv6, create and empty file "ip6tables.rules" with:

-    # /etc/rc.d/iptables save
+    # touch /etc/iptables/ip6tables.rules

+Finally:

+    # systemctl reload iptables

  If you do not currently use iptables and just want to get sshguard up and running without any further impact on your system, these commands will create and save an iptables configuration that does absolutely nothing except allowing sshguard to work: